nicola02nb/BetterDiscordAutoUpdate/README.md

 4. Now BetterDiscord will install automatically after each Discord update.

 ### Update
-1. Go to your `%LOCALAPPDATA%\Discord` folder
-    1. If there is Update.moved.exe, you should first delete the older Update.exe
-    2. Then rename Update.moved.exe to Update.exe
-2. Proceed with a normal [Installation](#installationusage)
+1. Download the newer version
+2. Run the program by double-clicking it, just as you did during the [Installation](#installationusage) process.

 ## How it works
 `BetterDiscordAutoUpdate.exe` is a `.exe` file for `Windows` that renames the original `Update.exe` to `Update.moved.exe` and self-copies into the Discord folder as `Update.exe` to catch all executions of that file and perform checks and actions to keep BetterDiscord installed.